aniqatc/project-directory/README.md

 [https://playground.aniqa.dev/](https://playground.aniqa.dev/)

-A dynamic collection of independent, interactive widgets showcasing various web functionalities.
-Features include a dual-mode calculator with function graphing, a digital footprint dashboard with geolocation mapping, a task tracker with priority management, real-time financial markets monitor, and a historical lottery analysis tool.
-Built with a full stack using Node/Express backend, MongoDB database, and a Webpack-optimized frontend utilizing Tailwind CSS.
+A place to showcase a collection of independent, interactive widgets that each demonstrate a different functionality using both frontend and backend technologies.
+The collection includes a geolocation-based digital footprint analyzer, dual-mode calculator, a MongoDB-powered task management system, real-time financial markets dashboard, historical lottery data analysis tool, a GitHub repository visualizer, and a community-driven bookmark widget with automated metadata extraction.
+Built with a Node.js/Express backend, MongoDB database, and a Webpack-optimized frontend utilizing Tailwind CSS and Sass, each widget represents different aspects of full-stack development while maintaining a cohesive user experience.

 ### 🤖 AI Coding Assistance Chat